 One downside of living in Oak Ridge, however, is that residents on average have to contend with a long commute, spending on average 32.10 minutes every day commuting to work.

-Being a small town, Oak Ridge does not have a public transit system used by locals to get to and from work.
+Oak Ridge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.